 The APFP must be developed and agreed during the business planning cycle with the Directors of the relevant services, Finance and the Strategic Commissioning Unit.
 It is then submitted to Cabinet for approval.
-Once approved, the procurement activities listed in the APFP may proceed without the requirement for further approval provided the outcome is within +/-5% of the budget agreed with Finance when each procurement begins.
+Once approved, the procurement activities listed in the APFP may proceed without the requirement for further approval provided the outcome is within +5% of the budget agreed with Finance when each procurement begins.

-Where the outcome is not within these budget parameters, this must be reported as required in table 2.7a for approval in the case of overspend above 5%, or for information in the case of a saving greater than 5% being delivered.
-In the case of overspend the contract award must be put on hold pending approval.
+Where the outcome is above the +5% budget tolerance, this must be reported as required in table 2.7a for approval and the contract award must be put on hold pending approval.